 The prevalence of hospital-acquired pressure ulcers is decreasing in Tennessee; however cases still occur.
 Hospital-acquired pressure ulcers increase pain, duration of care, risk of secondary infection, and risk of mortality.
 In fact, the Institute for Healthcare Improvement reports that nearly 60,000 hospital patients die annually from complications of a hospital-acquired pressure ulcer.
 The burden of pressure ulcers is financial as well as clinical.
-The National Pressure Ulcer Advisory Panel states that pressure ulcer care approaches $11 million annually, with individual pressure ulcer treatment costs ranging between $500 and $70,000.
+The National Pressure Ulcer Advisory Panel states that pressure ulcer care approaches $11 billion annually, with individual pressure ulcer treatment costs ranging between $500 and $70,000.
 The Tennessee Center for Patient Safety supports hospital efforts to reduce hospital-acquired pressure ulcers through provision of evidence-based risk-screening and prevention strategies, focused education programs, and opportunities for peer-to-peer sharing of practice.

 Institute for Healthcare Improvement (IHI) Resources:

 IHI How-to Guide: Prevent Pressure Ulcers